SEO for Solicitors (Search Engine Optimisation) Explained

 Ultimately, if you remember this phrase when adding content to your website, you will not go far wrong:

-Is the content I am adding high quality and when read, will clearly demonstrate our expertise in this area of the law?
+Is the content I am adding of a high quality and when read, will clearly demonstrate our expertise in this area of the law?

 Is SEO for solicitors incredibly complicated?